-First published in 2007, this epic poem retells the historical account of the martyrdom of Husayn ibn Ali at the Battle of Karbala.
-Blending history, poetry, art, and current events, this “allegory of social justice” returns with a fresh and urgent “translation” as the war between tyranny and justice rages on.
+First published in 2007, this epic poem retells a historically modified account of the martyrdom of Husayn ibn Ali at the Battle of Karbala.
+Blending history, poetry, art, and current events, this “allegory of social justice” returns with a fresh and urgent “translation” as the war between justice and tyranny rages on.

-A revised anniversary edition of the poem is currently in progress.
-Selections are provided here.
+A revised anniversary edition of the poem is in progress.
+Here are some selected excerpts.

 I mourn myself before my father’s grave.

 My tongue, my blood, this air will tell my tale,